RRM101/ScopeBot/README.md

 # ScopeBot
-A fun bot in discord.py
+A fun bot made in discord.py